 LeBron James seemed like the perfect candidate to not only win the NBA’s MVP award for 2012-13, but become the first unanimously-voted MVP winner in the award’s history.
 Not only would James had deserved the unanimous vote, based on his brilliant season, but the process would have served as a reification of sorts for the massive mistake former CNN anchor Fred Hickman made in 2000, when he cast a lone vote for Allen Iverson in the year that Shaquille O’Neal dominated the NBA.

 The votes are in.
 LeBron has won the MVP, and he didn’t win in unanimous fashion.
-Because some voter, as yet unnamed, thought that Carmelo Anthony had a better year than LeBron James did this season.
+Because some voter, as yet unnamed, thought that Carmelo Anthony had a better year that LeBron James did this season.

-Anthony received one second-place vote, out of the 121 possible votes cast.
-We’re not sure what sort of TV and/or radio personality NBA analyst cast the vote, but it seems a ridiculous notion in the face of a season that LeBron James proved superior to Carmelo Anthony in every aspect of professional basketball.
+Anthony received one second place vote, out of the 121 possible votes cast.
+We’re not sure what sort of TV and/or radio personality NBA analyst cast the vote, but it seems a ridiculous notion in the face of a season that LeBron James proved to superior to Carmelo Anthony in literally every aspect of professional basketball.
 James trumped the brilliant Kevin Durant in the same way; though Kevin produced an MVP-level season, he finished a rightful second in the voting.
 Anthony, most should deduce, had a fine but not MVP season.

 Other goofball nods?